see-for-yourself/bgdv-book/_posts/2025-03-14-chapter8_focus-plus-context.md

 Using the mosaic layout from the previous section with some minor enhancements, we plot the NASA GISTEMP temperature anomaly data to obtain the focus-plus-context visualization in Figure 8.1.

-For the focus region, we select a time interval (1933-1967) around the mid-twentieth century in which an interesting phenomena has been noticed.
-During this period, there was a leveling off of temperatures, and climatologists have proposed various explanations for this phenomena [2].
+For the focus region, we select a time interval (1933-1967) around the mid-twentieth century in which an interesting phenomenon has been noticed.
+During this period, there was a leveling off of temperatures, and climatologists have proposed various explanations for this phenomenon [2].

 The other x and y limits of the subplots are specified based on the range of values in the dataset.
 This can be done manually by printing out the min and max values of the dataset, and trying out different values to determine what looks good.
 A choice of good values for the subplot y-limits are -0.6 and 1.1.